bennyfrancis/Celestefall/README.md

 ## Acknowledgements

-- obj_frog (colmeye) for helping optimize and refactor the system and for answering all my questions
+- airafrog for helping optimize and refactor the system and for answering all my questions
 - The awesome people on the GameMaker Discord for all their help and support
 - Pixel Frog who created the free [Treasure Hunters asset pack](https://pixelfrog-assets.itch.io/treasure-hunters) available on itch.io
 - Maddy Thorson who wrote the article on the Celeste and Towerfall move and collide system